-2. Are you responding as?
+2. Are you responding as ...?

-Please select one answer

 An individual / member of the public

 A family

 On behalf of a voluntary or community group

 On behalf of a statutory organisation

 On behalf of a business

 A Norfolk County Councillor

 A district or borough councillor

 A town or parish councillor

 A Norfolk County Council employee

-3. If you are responding on behalf of anothe organisation, group or business? er organisation, what is the name of the
+3. If you are responding on behalf of another organisation, what is the name of the organisation, group or business?

 Please write your answer in the box:

-4. Are you?
-Please select one a answer
+4. Are you...?

 Male

 Female

 Prefer to self-describe (please specify below)

 Prefer not to say

 If you prefer to self-describe please specify here:

-5. How old are you Please select one a
+5. How old are you?

+Please select one answer

 Under 18 55-64

 18-24 65-74

 25-34 75-84

 35-44 85 or older

 45-54 Prefer not to say

 6. Do you have any long-term illness, disability or health problem that limits your daily activities or the work you can do?
-Please select one answer

 Yes

 No

 Prefer not to say

-7. How would you descr Please select one answer ibe your ethnic background?
+7. How would you describe your ethnic background?

 White British

 White Irish

 White other

 Mixed

 Asian or Asian British

 Black or Black British

 Chinese

 Prefer not to say

 Other ethnic background - please describe below

 8. What is your first language?

 Please write your answer in the box:

 9. What is the first part of your postcode? (e.g. NR4)

 Please write your answer in the box: